jfinci/AngularJSRailsInterview/README.md

 Stack and data was supplied as well as the mockup.  *All angular controllers directives and services I integrated*

+My work can be found in the app/assets/javascripts/admin/angular directory.

 ![Mock Up](doc/lab_ui.png)

 ## My Take: